awslabs/aws-well-architected-labs/content/Security/100_Labs/100_AWS_Account_and_Root_User/_index.md

 ## Introduction

 This hands-on lab will guide you through the introductory steps to configure contacts for your AWS account and secure the root user.
 This process is not required for accounts you manage with [AWS Organizations](https://aws.amazon.com/organizations/) or [AWS Control Tower](https://aws.amazon.com/controltower/).
 For more information see [Security Foundations](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/security.html) in the AWS Well-Architected [security whitepaper](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/welcome.html).
-The skills you learn will help you secure your workloads in alignment with the [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected/).
+For accounts used for business purposes it is recommended to start with AWS Control Tower.
+For personal or invidual accounts you can follow the steps in this unofficial video from the author of this lab.

+{{< youtube id="0jLy0LlU6F8" autoplay="false" >}}

 ## Prerequisites